-We offer three undergraduate programmes of study and one programme for students who already hold a BA (Honours) degree or equivalent in another discipline, but wish to acquire a knowledge of Theology and Religion.
+We offer three undergraduate programmes of study (BA in Theology and Religion, BA in Religion, Society and Culture, BA in Philosophy and Theology) and one programme for students who already hold a BA (Honours) degree or equivalent in another discipline, but wish to acquire a knowledge of Theology and Religion (Graduate Diploma Theology and Religion).

 What do people believe about the world and their place in it?
 How do those beliefs shape society and culture?
 Can those beliefs be critically examined, scrutinised and tested?
 At the Department of Theology and Religion, the answer to the final question is 'Yes'.
 We teach students how to use the tools of philosophy, social science, history, literature and language to understand human beliefs and worldviews, past and present.
 We do this both from within, seeking to test our own beliefs for clarity and coherence, and from without, as critical observers.
 We have a historic strength in the study of Christian thought, history, practice, and texts, while offering strong provision in other areas such as politics, ethics, non-Christian faith traditions, humanism and atheism (which are also belief systems).